grz0zrg/fbg/README.md

 **Note** : You can only create one Fragment per fbg instance, another call to `fbg_createFragment` will stop all tasks for the passed fbg context and will create a new set of tasks.

 **Note** : On low performances platforms you may encounter performance issues at high resolution and with a high number of fragments, this is because all the threads buffer need to be mixed back onto the main thread before being displayed and at high resolution / threads count that is alot of pixels to process!
 You can see an alternative implementation using pure pthread in the `custom_backend` folder and `dispmanx_pure_parallel.c` but it doesn't have compositing.
+If you platform support some sort of SIMD instructions you could also do all the compositing using SIMD which should result in a 5x or more speed increase!

 ### Technical implementation